CCAE State Awards–Description

 Excellence in Teaching Award

-Everyday, gifted teachers reach out and touch their students’ hearts and souls.
+Every day, gifted teachers reach out and touch their students’ hearts and souls.
 Adult education teachers truly understand that learning is lifelong, and they give their expertise to anyone with a thirst for knowledge.

 Eligibility: The nominee is a teacher with three or more years of experience who is recognized as a master teacher.
-CCAE membership for at least five years, including the current year, is required.
+CCAE membership for at least three years, including the current year, is required.
 Nominee must be selected by their respective Section Boards.
 Each section may submit one nominee for each 250 members as reported the previous June 30.

 Excellence in Support Services Award